trainees123/Phase-1/Data_modeling.md

-## Why is data modelling important?
+## Why is data modeling important?

 - To ensure efficient use of data as a blueprint for the construction of new software.